 Number of picks

 In the case of supplying someone else with picks the more is not the better.
-Many services fail to comprehend that people paying for picks usually follow many tipsters at the same time and their resources have limits - as time needed to place all bets, bankroll etc. No one would be excited to spend much time and risk big part of his money on 15-20 picks by one single tipster in one day.
-Even if someone decides to try it he will lose interest very fast if you are not immediately bringing and keeping good results, the last is most likely to happen as releasing too many picks simply cannot deliver commercially attractive yield.
+Many tipsters fail to comprehend that people paying for picks usually follow many tipsters at the same time and their resources have limits - as time needed to place all bets, bankroll etc. No one would be excited to spend much time and risk big part of his money on 15-20 picks by one single tipster in one day.
+Even if someone decides to try it he will lose interest very fast if you are not immediately bringing and keeping good results.
+The last is most likely to happen as releasing too many picks cannot deliver commercially attractive yield.

-It is well-known that the huge part of bookies are aiming at "recreational" punters - betting with small amounts who build 90% of the market.
-As result not suiting educated bettors who go with bigger stakes and sharp bets, arbers etc. Some bookmakers are not taking serious stakes by default, others forcing personal limits soon or later down to 3-4 EUR or directly closing player accounts.
-Pro-friendly (and what the highrollers want) are just few as Pinnacle, SBOBET and some more Asian brands.
-Our advice is to stick to a limited number of bookies in your picks - best would be the mentioned plus (if you really need them) the most popular as bet365 for example.
-Investors wouldn't be impressed with tipsters using a vast array of bookies, especially of the kind of bwin, Interwetten, Marathonbet, 1xbet, Stan James, BetVictor etc. In the same was as you are probably using just 3-4 bookies for your own bets it can't be expected your subscribers to have accounts with all 50 brands on Oddsportal.
+It is clear that the huge part of bookies are aiming at "recreational" punters - betting with small amounts who build 90% of the market.
+As result not suiting sharp bettors, arbers etc. Some bookmakers are not taking serious stakes by default, others forcing personal limits soon or later down to almost nothing or directly closing player accounts.
+Pro-friendly (and what the highrollers want) are just few as Pinnacle, some of the Asian operators and betting exchanges.
+Our advice is to stick to a limited number of pedigree bookies in your picks.
+Investors are not impressed with tipsters using a vast array of bookies, especially poor ones just to boost their stats.
+In the same was as you are probably using just 3-4 sites for your own bets it can't be expected your subscribers to have accounts with all 50 bookies on Oddsportal.

 Sports / leagues

 Different sports / leagues weigh quite different when it is up to serious betting.
-Reason are the limits, including in one and the same bookie - for example if you can place thousands on some major football game in SBOBET the max. stake per click for handball is just 50 EUR and odds get destroyed right after any small action.
-Usually football (traditional leagues), American sports, ATP / WTA tennis tournaments are most wanted by the investors and tipsters with +5% yield on NBA would draw more interest than a tipster with +20% on water polo games.
-It is also very important the bet to be available at more places, you may have a great "insider" info on some game but if it is offered by just 1-2 small bookies such pick will be practically useless.
+Reason are the limits bound with how the odds fluctuate, including in one and the same bookie.
+For example you can place thousands on some major football game but just few bucks on a low-profile handball game.
+Usually football (traditional leagues), American sports, ATP / WTA tennis tournaments are most wanted by the investors and tipsters with +5% yield on NBA would draw more interest than a tipster with +20% on water polo.
+It is also very important the bet to be available at more as possible places, you may have a great "insider" info on some game but if it is offered by just 1-2 small bookies such pick will be practically useless.

 Type of bets